 Representatives must be stakeholders aged eighteen (18) or above and eligible to vote for the office they hold, with the exception of the Youth Representative who must be a stakeholder who is fourteen (14) years or older and who is no more than seventeen (17) years of age.

-Use of candidates’ photographs in official publications of the Council is not allowed.

-A majority of votes is necessary to win.
-Instant run-off voting will be used if no majority is obtained.
-Instant run-off voting is defined as follows: voters rank candidates in order of choice: first, second, third and so on.
-If anyone receives a majority of the first choice votes, that candidate is elected.
-If not, the last place candidate is defeated, and all ballots are counted again, but this time each ballot cast for the defeated candidate counts for the next choice candidate listed on the ballot.
-The process of eliminating the last place candidate and recounting ballots continues until one (1) candidate receives a majority of the vote.

-Board Members take office immediately upon the official results of their election being certified, although a ceremonial transfer of office may take place at a regular or special meeting of the Board.
-There is no swearing-in.

 Candidates shall not use the Council’s outreach database for electioneering purposes.

-The Board shall appoint a non-voting “Election Point Person,” who will be a resource to candidates, Stakeholders, the Board and the City to assist in directing Election issues and concerns.
+The Board shall appoint a non-voting “Election Committee Chair,” who will be a resource to candidates, Stakeholders, the Board and the City to assist in directing Election issues and concerns.

 Article XI GRIEVANCE PROCESS